RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ![PatternModal Image](../assets/images/PatternModal005_500.jpg){: width="300" .align-center }

-After selecting Queue this Pattern, and after the Pattern is transmitted to the BallBOPPer, the Controller page will appear.
+Tap the "Queue this Pattern" button, and after the Pattern is transmitted to the BallBOPPer, the Controller page will appear.

 Press Play in the Controller and the BallBOPPer will begin playing the Pattern.
 See the "Pattern and Playlist Queueing" section for more information.